 Publisher’s Description of Boundless Reason

-We may think of this ethical approach to science as the process of refining everyday thinking, of seeking all that is good in deciding well in living well.
+Mathematically, we may think of this self-referential science as exploring the Universe with self-replicating automata based on universal constructors, game theory, artificial intelligence, and boundless reason.
+Philosophically, we may think of it as the process of refining everyday thinking, of seeking all that is good in deciding well in living well.
 We can never precisely know what this timeless end is.
 However, we can imagine expanding science from seeking the truth to seeking the truth ever more wisely.
+We can use the concept of self-similarity to bring transcendent values down to earth.
 Doing so well calls for distinguishing between models of the world that help us solve given problems and those that help us find better problems to solve.
-Understanding the reason underlying this formal process of refining everyday thinking not only helps us learn to live ever more wisely but also to identify defectors in the game of deciding well in living well ever more readily.
+Understanding the reason underlying refining everyday thinking helps us learn to live ever more wisely and identify defectors in deciding well in living well ever more readily.

 Author’s Note